Steven-Grevera/ENC4265/manual.md

 ## Trap Room
 ![image](https://github.com/user-attachments/assets/43e7fbc7-7d02-476b-80fa-ffb018ee4b55)
+*Figure 204: Image of a Mayubo in it's cocoon attached to the Magatama.
+Image Taken By: Steven Grevera*

 Unlike most other Magatama Rooms, Trap Rooms are usually open unless on Deluge difficulty in some instances.
 You can tell a room is a trap room, based on a red line that will be attached to the Magatama like an umbilical cord.
 Once the Magatama is taken from this cord in the room, a baby monster apparition will be spawned and chase you down until you lose it or you die, costing you a life or a “Game Over” if you are out of them.
 These rooms are easy to access but at a very high reward.